UPDATED BY

 Work culture guides employees on what behaviors, expectations and matters of importance are part of the company’s current DNA.
 It also grows and shifts with the circumstances.

-“We went full circle on this thing and although our original values are roughly the same, it got a lot more organized in terms of how we talk about it,” he said of how the shift influenced work culture.
+“We went full circle on this thing, and although our original values are roughly the same, it got a lot more organized in terms of how we talk about it,” Herrera added.

 Why Is Work Culture Important?

 Work culture can have a profound impact on several significant aspects of the employee experience, like individual and team morale, workplace engagement and job satisfaction.
-For example, 94 percent of people managers say “a positive workplace culture creates a resilient team of employees,” according to a Society for Human Resource Management survey.
+For example, experiencing happiness in the workplace could raise employees’ productivity by 12 percent.

 Practices that negatively impact workplace culture and promote a toxic team dynamic can steer an organization in the opposite direction, making it difficult to hire and retain good employees.
 A 2022 survey of job seekers revealed 23 percent of respondents identified “company values and culture” as a top influence over whether they decide to accept a job offer.
 That same survey also showed 21 percent of job seekers said “poor company culture” was their top reason for leaving a job in the past year and 34 percent reported leaving a job within the first 90 days because “company culture was not as expected.”

 Work culture will naturally form within every organization and sometimes to the detriment of the business.
 Allowing negative behaviors and toxic attitudes to fester will cultivate an unfavorable work experience — and an expensive one too.
-Toxic workplace cultures cost U.S. employers $223 billion in turnover over a five- year period, according to a report by the Society for Human Resource Management.
+Toxic workplace cultures cost U.S. employers almost $50 billion in turnover per year before the Great Resignation.

 Work culture not only guides employees in the workplace, but it also guides customers on whether they want to do business with you.